 The preserved natural beauty of Cres attracts many, and if you don’t wish to spend your vacation in a hotel room or an apartment, Cres has plenty of camps to choose from.

 Camp Slatina is located only 1 km from the Martinscica.
-This 4 star camp is focused on families with small children and pets, and also offers a special program for pets.
+This 4 star camp is focused on families with small children and pets.

 Camp Kovacine is a 3 star camp, located on a peninsula just a few minutes from Cres Town.
 The surrounding pine and olive trees provide shade and a nice mediterranean ambient.
 Inside the camp there is a separated part and a beach dedicated to naturists.
 During the evenings the camp also offers many different entertainment programs.